The Chain of Survival Steps

 Immediate Recognition and Emergency Response Activation

-The Chain of Survival is based on a significant fact: Every minute a person does not receive care after a sudden cardiac arrest event, their chance of surviving decreases.
+The foundational principle of the Chain of Survival is that delay in medical care after a cardiac arrest reduces survival chances.
+Each minute's delay drastically lowers the likelihood of survival, emphasizing the need for immediate and effective emergency response.
 Therefore, lay rescuers and emergency medical services must aim to have the fastest possible response.
 If you are on the scene, you must recognize the cardiac arrest as it occurs and ask another bystander to call 911 before taking any other rescue steps.

 Early, High-Quality CPR